Are you buying a house with another owner?

 What is the meaning of resulting trust?

-This type of trust arises when the property ‘results’ back to the original settlor; in other words, the beneficial ownership in a property is reflected in how the property was originally purchased.
-The case of Pettit c Pettit 1970 shows the now well-known presumption of ownership, that a person who contributed towards a share, or all, of the purchase price of a property would be entitled to the corresponding proportion of the beneficial interest in the property, by way of an implied trust.
+The cases of Dyer v Dyer (1788) and Tinsley v Milligan [1994] show the presumption of ownership that a person who contributed towards a share, or all, of the purchase price of a property would be entitled to the corresponding proportion of the beneficial interest in the property, by way of an implied trust.

 The 3 types of trust that are used to define the beneficial ownership of property are:

 • Express Trust or a Bare Trust - where joint owners of property set out their intentions and the beneficial interest in the property at the outset (or by mutual agreement during their ownership).
-This type of trust can either be a declaration of trust or a deed of trust
+This type of trust can either be a Declaration of Trust or a Deed of Trust.

 • Resulting Trust - where no Express or Bare Trust has been drafted and the contribution towards the original purchase price of the property is used to work out the beneficial share in the property.
 This is not applicable if you have set out your beneficial interest within an Express Trust.